 The Real McCoy’s Buco J-24 Horsehide Leather Jacket

 While authenticity can be had with Schott, you can’t much closer than this legendary Buco jacket from Japanese repro-obsessives The Real McCoy’s.
-That’s because the the storied motorcycle brand has been defunct for decades.
+That’s because the storied motorcycle brand has been defunct for decades.
 But, The Real McCoy’s has gone to extreme lengths to reproduce Buco’s classic jacket from the ’50s with patina-ready horsehide, Talon hardware and quilted lining.
 Of course, this Japanese-made replica won’t come cheap.

 Originally worn by Air Force pilots to keep warm at high altitudes, the leather bomber jacket has come a long way from its pragmatic beginnings.
 But for the most part, its design has stayed true its roots.